-As we work through our plan for our regional recovery, we have identified five key principles:
+In developing our plan for regional recovery, we identified five key principles:

 - Getting residents back to work: supporting training, redeployment and access to jobs

 - Green recovery supporting the region’s carbon objectives and embedding environmental behaviour change